Programme/Approved Electives for 2022/23

 MAN 10031 Consumer Behaviour 1

-Building on the introductory module (Consumer Behaviour 1), this module enables an advanced engagement with the major theories and empirical studies of consumer culture.
-In doing so it goes beyond basic consumer behaviour theory to analyse key theories of relevance in understanding today¿s contemporary consumers as well as examining spaces and practices of consumption using a variety of methods.
+Building on the introductory module (Consumer Behaviour 1), this module enables an advanced engagement with the major theories and empirical studies of consumer behaviour through a socio-cultural lens.
+In doing so it goes beyond basic consumer behaviour theory to analyse key theories of relevance in understanding today¿s contemporary consumers as well as examining spaces and practices of consumption.
 The module is designed to develop students' understanding of consumer behaviour in two ways, through studying actual consumer behaviour in the marketplace using contemporary theories and concepts and also by challenging students to reflect on their own consumption as consumers.
-Students will examine the entire consumption cycle as well as alternative and reduced patterns of consumption and the effect of market place exclusion.
+Students will examine various theories of consumption, apply these to several types of consumer behaviour and examine various contemporary issues.

 The aim of this module is to provide students with an understanding of contemporary consumer culture and to highlight how developing consumer insights can ultimately be linked to various marketing practices.